 How Can I Transfer Fractional Shares of My Real Estate to My Children

 All of this begs the question of why you would want to transfer shares of your property in the first place.
-In the past this was often done to avoid estate taxation, but with the federal estate tax threshold now at $11.2 million, very few estates are subject to it today.
+In the past, this was often done to avoid estate taxation, but with the federal estate tax threshold now at $12.06 million (as of 2022), very few estates are subject to it today.
 A number of states still have their own estate taxes at much lower thresholds.
 But transferring ownership shares of real estate to reduce these state taxes could result in larger capital gains taxes when and if your children sell property, such costs exceeding the estate tax savings.
 I strongly recommend that you consult with a tax specialist before taking any action.
-He or she can also advise you on the preferred mechanism for transferring fractional shares in your state, if after the consultation you conclude that it makes sense to move ahead with your plan.
+He or she can also advise you on the preferred mechanism for transferring fractional shares in your state, if, after the consultation, you conclude that it makes sense to move ahead with your plan.